AckerlyXu/heima/articles/backup/backup-azure-monitor-vms.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-   pageTitle="Monitor Resource Manager-deployed virtual machine backups | Azure" description="Monitor events and alerts from Resource Manager-deployed virtual machine backups" services="backup" documentationCenter="dev-center-name" authors="markgalioto" manager="cfreeman"
+title: Monitor Resource Manager-deployed virtual machine backups | Azure
+description: Monitor events and alerts from Resource Manager-deployed virtual machine backups
-   editor=""/>

-<tags
-	ms.service="backup"
-	ms.date="08/11/2016"
-	wacn.date=""/>
+services: backup
+documentationCenter: dev-center-name
+authors: markgalioto
+manager: cfreeman
+editor: ''

+ms.service: backup
+ms.date: 08/11/2016
+wacn.date: ''
+---

 # Monitor alerts for Azure virtual machine backups

 Alerts are responses from the service that an event threshold has been met or surpassed.
 Knowing when problems start can be critical to keeping business costs down.
 Alerts typically do not occur on a schedule, and so it is helpful to know when alerts occur.
 In the vault dashboard, the Backup Alerts tile displays Critical and Warning-level events.
 In the Backup Alerts settings, you can view all events.
 But what do you do if an alert occurs when you are working on a separate issue?
 If you don't know when the alert happens, it could be a minor inconvenience, or it could compromise data.
 To make sure the correct people are aware of an alert - when it occurs, configure the service to send alert notifications via email.
-For details on setting up email notifications, see [Configure notifications](/documentation/articles/backup-azure-monitor-vms/#configure-notifications).
+For details on setting up email notifications, see [Configure notifications](./backup-azure-monitor-vms.md#configure-notifications).

 To view information about the event that threw an alert, you must open the Backup Alerts blade.
 There are two ways to open the Backup Alerts blade: either from the Backup Alerts tile in the vault dashboard, or from the Alerts and Events blade.